Tetnuldi Ski Resort Georgia

 Pros

-- High elevation ski area with a reliable, deep snowpack
+- High elevation ski area with a reliable, deep snowpack.

-- Nice skiable vertical of around 900m.
+- Nice skiable vertical of around 900m on the lifts.

 - No lift lines.